-Please send all monies in an envelope clearly marked with your child's name and class on Monday morning.
+Please send all monies in an envelope clearly marked with your child's name and class on a Monday morning.
 School meals currently cost £10.
 We also have a pre-payment system whereby you can pay in advance for a whole term/half term period.
 You may also pay online or by cheque made payable to Diamond Hall Junior Academy.
-Please follow the link below to pay online and choose Diamond Hall Junior Academy from the list.

 We do not allow arrears to build up in respect of lunch payments.
 If your child owes more than two weeks worth of dinner money, we will request a formal meeting.
 We therefore appreciate prompt payment on a Monday.